sebastiaan1994/Minor-Computer-Programming-Visualization-Project/PROCESS.md

 # Process Book

+## Date: 26 June
+Completely renewed the HTML framework of the site and created a wallpaper for the top side of the web page.
+Made a scrollable div for the data table and parallel coordinates to switch easily between those two while watching the map.
+Created the footer of the website.
+Filtered some bad data points.

+- [x] Redesigned HTML framework with W3
+- [x] Created a scrollable div
+- [x] Filtered bad data points

 ## Date: 23 June
 Created a better update function for the parallel coordinates and did the presentation of my web application in the lecture.
 Also made the table more interactive with a hover element and select element on clubs to instantly get the data for parallel coordinates.